narekgabrielyan/webPerfOptimization/README.md

 # Web Performance Optimization Final Project

-# What I have done
+# What I have done to optimize CRP

 1. added media print for print.css
 2. added media rule for specific styles for mobile portrait orientation